-- Application to the Rollins School of Public Health is completed through the Schools of Public Health Application Service (SOPHAS).
+- Application to the Rollins School of Public Health is completed through SOPHAS – The Centralized Application Service for Public Health.

 - Application to the School of Nursing is completed through the School of Nursing’s Application.
 Students should refer to the School of Nursing Catalog for information on Pre- and Post-requisite Admission Requirements as well as for information for their specialty area.